OOPSpam/blog/_posts/2023-10-31-accessible-forms.md

 ![Inaccessible captcha example](/blog/assets/posts/accessible-form/inaccessible-captcha.png "Inaccessible captcha example")

 WCAG requires that any captcha solution provide an alternative approach to accommodate different disabilities.
 In addition, all images must have a text alternative that explains the image and a text describing the captcha challenge (what to solve, what to do).
 In general, image-based captcha puzzles like reCaptcha and hCaptcha should be avoided whenever possible.

 Unfortunately, captchas are inaccessible by design.
 They are designed to prevent bots from submitting a form by obscuring images and text.
 Even if you use an invisible captcha, it is likely that users will be blocked or asked to solve a puzzle if their IP or browsing behavior is detected as suspicious.

+On top of this, captchas can often be a source of cultural misunderstanding.
+Anyone in UX or Visual Design knows the true difficulty in finding completely universal visual cues for icons.
+What is a 'mailbox' in one country or subculture may look completely different in another.
+Often captcha visuals are USA-centric which can be frustrating and inefficient for those who's world looks different.

 ![hCaptcha example](/blog/assets/posts/spam-signups/hcaptcha.png "hCaptcha example")